ksync/ksync/README.md

     kubectl scale deployment/app --replicas=2
     ```

 - Startup the [visualization][frontend] so you can see updates in real time.
 Save some files and change the replica count of app to see the updates.
-TODO: screenshot

     ```bash
     kubectl apply -f https://vapor-ware.github.io/ksync/example/frontend/frontend.yaml